 Ever since Reputation Institute started Country RepTrackTM (which ranks countries by their reputation), India is seeing a sinusoidal curve with ups and downs.
-However this year India closed at an all-time high at 52.7 with an overall 7.4% rise from 2014 which again is the highest gain for the country in any year.
-India is one of the top 5 gainers of 2015.
+However, this year, India closed at an all-time high at 52.7, with an overall 7.4% rise from 2014, which again is the highest gain for the country in any year.
+India is one of the top 5 gainers on the list of global reputation ranking of 2015.
 The overall stats of the country for previous years is as below.

 Though the country’s reputation points have been well within the range, India suffered in its rankings.
 India saw a downward trend moving from 25th position to close at 36th position in 2014.
 However to its advantage in 2015 India ranked at 33rd position gaining 3 positions.

 While the External perceptions of the country has always been in the mid-range, India has managed to keep itself in the top 5 list when it comes to internal reputation or self-image or reputation from the perspective of its citizens.
 India’s reputation in the last 5-year Internal Reputation Scores are as follows.

 It can be noted that the country’s internal reputation has always been high and 2015 saw a come back to 8.17 from 79.4 in 2014 (marginal growth of 2.9%).
 India has always managed to be in the top 5 countries in terms of internal reputation.